borenstein-lab/MIMOSA2shiny/docs/faqs.md

 ### Results Interpretation

 <h4 id="negatives">What does it mean for a metabolite to be negatively predicted by metabolic potential (negative slope)?</h4>
 "Negatively predicted" metabolites can be interpreted several different ways.
-Possible reasons for a negative correlation between a metabolite's concentration and metabolic potential include incorrectly annotated or missing reactions, and effects beyond direct metabolic reactions such as growth promotion or toxicity.
+Possible reasons for a negative correlation between a metabolite's levels and its metabolic potential include incorrectly annotated or missing reactions, and effects beyond direct metabolic reactions such as growth promotion or toxicity.
 In simulations and in a simple validation dataset, we have found that taxonomic contributors to a model with a negative slope are slightly less likely to represent a true taxon-metabolite link than contributors to a model with a positive slope.
 Contributors identified for negatively correlated metabolites *could* therefore represent true relationships, but should be interpreted more cautiously than positively correlated metabolites.

+<h4 id="negativeTaxa">What does it mean for a taxon to have a negative contribution value?</h4>
+The contribution values produced by MIMOSA2 are a measure of each taxon's importance in explaining variance in measurements of that metabolite.
+The taxa with the largest contribution values, positive or negative, can be considered the largest potential influencers.
+A positive contribution value indicates that if that taxon were removed, the metabolite would be less variable than is actually observed.
+A negative contribution value indicates that if that taxon were removed, the metabolite is predicted to be more variable than is actually observed.
+This means that the negatively-contributing taxon is somehow compensating for or mitigating the predicted metabolic effects of other taxa.

 <h4 id="thresholds">What cutoff(s) should I use to identify microbial metabolites and contributing taxa?</h4>
 This will depend on analysis goals, study design, and microbiome properties.
 We typically classify "putative microbe-influenced metabolites" as those predicted with a positive slope and a p-value less than 0.1.
 The largest taxonomic contributors to variation in those metabolites are considered their "potential taxonomic contributors", typically any taxon with a contribution to variance greater than 1%.